 And then she told the elderly dragon lady all her worries.
 How desperate things were on the castle and in the villages, how lonely it was. and that she did not know from what to arrange the celebration on Christmas Eve.

 “Maybe I can help,” said the elderly dragon lady, “if you want, I’ll come with you.
 I’ll quickly get some sweet chestnuts from my supplies, and then we can go.
 By the way, I am Brann.”
 Together they went back to the castle.
 “Let’s see what an elderly lady can still do,” said Brann, and spit a little fire here and there.
 And wherever her fire met the nature, miraculous things happened.
 Strawberries and other fruits grew from the snow, and on the trees hang delicious things.
 Brangwen cheered jubilantly and couldn’t believe what was happening.

 The friendly way of the two even draw the usually shy elves out.
 They followed them and so a little later a cheerful bunch, loaded with good things, arrived on the castle.
 There, a joyful hustle and bustle began: repairing, sweeping, baking .. and in night the elves, who are skillful craftsmen, still found time to conjure gifts from old things.
 Brann went from house to house and ensured that the fires very burning nicely everywhere.

-So it happened that Christmas after all was a happy occasion.
+So it happened that Christmas on the Drachenfels was a happy occasion.
 All had come to celebrate on the castle, also Brann and the elves.
 Late in the evening she wanted to say good-bye.
 “Please, stay with us,” Brangwen asked, “we all have grown found of you!”
 “I also enjoy being with you,” Brann answered, ” thank you.
 But I’m an elderly lady and must save my forces.
 And I have another gift for you.
 You know that we dragons guard the beginning and the end of the time, and therefore I can tell you that in spring your men will return.
 And then we’ll come together again and celebrate!”